Arkham/ectalk/talk.md

 ---

+So I stopped using 'simplicity' as an excuse :)

+---

-Also I found out what I didn't like about writing JavaScript
+Also, I found out why I wasn't enjoying myself in JS

 ---